 Photo Courtesy of Historic Old Town Community Foundation

 The San Diego Union Museum enables visitors to see where the San Diego Union, the first newspaper in the city, got its start.
-Visitors can tour the recreated editor’s office and the original print room to see how they looked in 1868.
+Visitors to this San Diego museum can tour the recreated editor’s office and the original print room to see how they looked in 1868.
 The prefabricated wooden building was manufactured on the East Coast, shipped to California and reassembled in 1851.

 The Mason Street School, San Diego’s first public schoolhouse, was built in 1865.
 The school offers a glimpse into the social and educational standards of the late 19th century in San Diego.
-Visitors can sit at the desks in the one-room schoolhouse and read the long history of the school inscribed on plaques adorning the walls.
+While touring this San Diego museum, visitors can sit at the desks in the one-room schoolhouse and read the long history of the school inscribed on plaques adorning the walls.

 The First San Diego Courthouse, rebuilt in 1992, was originally the town hall.
 Constructed by the Mormon Battalion, the first brick building in San Diego became the courthouse when the city was incorporated in 1850.
 It also served as a school, church and polling place.

 Heritage Park Victorian Village is a 7.8-acre park containing a number of architectural gems, including Temple Beth Israel, San Diego’s first synagogue.
 The restored Victorian homes reflect the wealth of San Diego residents in the late 19th century.